MikroTik RADIUS Server (UserMan) Installation and Configuration

 User Manager Package will be installed at the time of next booting and user-manager package will be available in your Package List window.

-Install User Manager RADIUS Server on a Dedicated Server Machine or on a PC
+Install User Manager RADIUS Server Package in a Dedicated Server Machine or in a PC

 This is the best method to use User Manager RADIUS Server in a network.
 In this method, MikroTik RouterOS is installed on a dedicated server machine or on a personal Desktop Computer having only basic system package and user manager package installed.